Table of Contents

 Your online balance is a snapshot.
 A payoff quote is a dated instruction for closing out the loan.

-What an auto loan payoff quote usually includes
+What does an auto loan payoff quote usually include?

 A payoff quote is the lender's estimate of what must be paid to satisfy the loan by a stated date.
 In a simple interest auto loan, the payoff can change as interest accrues each day.
 The quote may also include a good-through date, per diem interest after that date, payment address, wire instructions, account number, and lienholder information.